Comparing Best-Selling Gutter Guards: Which One Is Best For Your Seattle Home?

 LeafFilter, which is a micro-mesh gutter guard, has a design that is by far the most susceptible to growing and getting clogged by algae.
 It must be cleaned off, especially when debris also collects on top of it, otherwise this can lead to water overflowing or leaking and causing damage to your roof.

 3.)
-Keeps out pine needles and other small debris
+Which gutter guard works best for pine needles and small debris in Seattle?

 Tie- MasterShield and LeafFilter